The Pros and Cons of No Interest Credit Cards

 Similar to a no-interest credit card, a deferred-interest credit offer is one that’s commonly used by individual retail stores.
 If you’ve been asked if you’d like to apply for a store’s credit card when you’re making a purchase, it might be one that comes with a deferred interest promotion.

 Like no-interest credit cards, a deferred-interest card doesn’t charge interest as long as the balance is paid in full within a certain time period.
-The biggest difference between the two, though, is that if the balance is not paid in full before the promotional period ends, interest on the entire purchase — not just the remaining balance.
-And APRs on deferred interest cards can be even higher than APRs charged by regular credit card issuers.
+The biggest difference between the two: If the balance is not paid in full before the promotional period ends, interest will be applied to the entire purchase — not just the remaining balance.
+And APRs on deferred-interest cards can be even higher than APRs charged by regular credit cards.

 Can Credit Scores Be Affected by No-Interest Credit Cards?